stefanistrate/pidgin-embeddedvideo/FAQ.md

 === How do I set the videos to be hidden by default? ===

-Go to the "[http://code.google.com/p/pidgin-embeddedvideo/wiki/Screenshots#Configuration Configure Plugin]" menu and deselect the "Show every video instantly" option.
+Go to the ["Configure Plugin"](/screenshots/configuration.png) menu and deselect the _"Show every video instantly"_ option.
 Thereby, videos will be hidden by default.
 You can watch them by clicking on the toggle button (the little arrow).

 === I want support for a new video site.
 What can I do? ===

-If you want a new video site which is not supported, please feel free to ask for it by opening [http://code.google.com/p/pidgin-embeddedvideo/issues/list a new issue].
+If you want a new video site which is not supported, please feel free to ask for it by opening [a new issue](https://github.com/stefanistrate/pidgin-embeddedvideo/issues).